This is not the article I had planned to write. No, I had much different things in mind.

 Sure enough.
 Whack!
 The most vicious blow to the head I have ever had (and I have wrecked a few bike helmets in my days).
 I hit so hard that I thought I had cracked my skull.
 I jumped back to my feet as quickly as I could and quickly reached for the back of my head with my left hand.
 I was still concious, this was good.
 I felt the back of my head and was relieved to find it still intact.
 But as I lowered my left arm after the inspection, I discovered a new problem.
 My collarbone was moving around in a most un-natural way.
 Scott asked if I was okay.
 “Umm yeah, I think so.
 But I broke my collarbone.”
 I had never broken a collarbone before, but there was no mistaking the feeling.
 Bone was moving around where there was no joint.

-If you go to this trek at Endless Pursuit.comyou can zoom in on the map (even see the Boulder Field), check out lots of statistics for our run, and much more.
+this trek at Endless Pursuit.comyou can zoom in on the map (even see the Boulder Field), check out lots of statistics for our run, and much more.
 I encourage you to check it out.